 UNHCR's response to the Venezuela situation will be pursued with all levels of government and with the participation of people of concern and host communities.
 This is done in close partnership with other UN agencies, NGOs, faith-based and civil society organizations and academia to forge networks to help ease the burden on host communities.
-IOM and UNHCR are closely working together in responding to the needs of Venezuelans across the region.
-Furthermore, both agencies are working towards establishing a Regional Coordination Platform to include relevant stakeholders and steer the operational response to the Venezuela Situation.
+IOM and UNHCR are closely working together in responding to the needs of Venezuelans across the region through the recent establishment of a Regional Inter-Agency Platform to include relevant stakeholders and steer the operational response to the Venezuela Situation.